Future leaders, leadership is changing right before our very eyes.

 - Vision – and the ability to communicate it.

 - Motivation – for themselves and others

 - Emotional intelligence

-Sitting down with these future leaders has given me a great perspective on the landscape and terrain of my responsibility as a leader, to them, to a understanding of what role I need to play in their development, and in leadership as a whole.
+Sitting down with these future leaders has given me a great perspective on the landscape and terrain of my responsibility as a leader, to them, to an understanding of what role I need to play in their development and in leadership as a whole.

 As I step back from the table of analyzing these young African American future leaders, I don’t think they are much different than other Americans.